CGurity/SDA/en/02-Policies and directives/0204-Clean-desk-policy.md

 ### Scope of the policy
 In summary, the scope associated with this policy, available in section (1) of the clean desk policy template, covers the following aspects:
-* Work spaces affected by this policy.
+* Workspaces affected by this policy.
-* Person affected by this policy.
+* A person affected by this policy.

 ### Measures in spaces with work equipment
 > What measures should be taken in the organization's workspaces?